theksoft/bit/README.md

 #### Rotate

 Rotation can be done on a single selected area.
-If a group a areas is selected, rotation commands have no effect.
+If a group of areas is selected, rotation commands have no effect.

 - `CTRL`+`RIGHT` arrow : Rotate the area clockwise
 - `CTRL`+`LEFT` arrow : Rotate the area anti-clockwise